-C. Who is impacted by this issue?
+Who is impacted by this issue?
 Please describe.
 All students have mental health to varying degrees.
-The wellness welnesday program hopes to reach all students and provide them with strategies and resource's that meet their unique needs.
+The wellness wednesday program hopes to reach all students and provide them with strategies and resource's that meet their unique needs!

 d.
 In what way are they impacted?
-Please describe short and long term implications. when students do not recieve support or are aware of resources they can access, it can lead to students being at risk and vulnerable in terms of their mental health.
-In the short termythis can affect their day to day functioning, and in the long term this can impact the quality and trajectuly of their life.
+Please describe short and long term implications. when students do not recieve support or one aware of resources that can access, it can lead to students being at risk and vulnerable in terms of their mental health.
+In the short term, this can affect their day to day functioning, and in the lang term this can impact the quality and trajected of their life.

-The impact of not helping students is far reaching in society as it leads to vulnerable individuals who do not know the resources or support they can access or Utilize, leading to students struggling alone and hindering their well-being affects of large part of our population (young people)
+The impact of not helping students is far reaching in society as it leads to uninerable individuals who do not know the resources or support they can access or while leading to students strongling alone and hindering their well-being affects a large part of our population (your people).